Cantara/HTTPLoadTest-Baseline/README.md

 * To select between pre-configured TestSpecificationsr: http://localhost:8086/HTTPLoadTest-baseline/config/select

-# Work-in-progress - nice vizualisation of running loadtests
+### Work-in-progress - nice vizualisation of running loadtests

+Since the main use meant for HTTPLoadTest is in automated QA pipelines, we have initially not spent much effort in nice WebUI and result vizualizations.
+We hope to address this shortcoming some time in the future and will be glad for any helping hands.

 ![Ugly UI whiteboard mockup](https://raw.githubusercontent.com/Cantara/HTTPLoadTest-Baseline/master/whiteboard-UI-config-mockup.jpg)